ga-wdi-boston/ruby-object-model/README.md

 ## JavaScript Inheriterance

-You already know how Javascript object inheritence works just in case you don't remeber here are some examples.
+You already know how Javascript object inheritence works just in case you don't remeber here is an example.
 Remember that whole prototype thing?

 ```javascript
 User.prototype.totalDistance = function() {